Garden State Parkway: 1970s

 In 1972, the dualization of the Great Egg Harbor Bridge eliminated the final two-lane segment of the parkway.
-On September 18, 1969, a new exit 129 were opened, the remaining ramps were opened to traffic by early 1970.
-This replaced the existing interchange, and made it so that the turnpike had direct connections to both directions and vice versa.
-On November 24, 1970, southbound parkway traffic from there south to the Raritan River was redirected onto a new roadway that lied in the median of the old one, the old were not demolished however, but rather became an exit onto U.S. Route 9, effectively creating a collector-distributor road.
-This bypass effectively eliminated the two former exits, while these still exist, they are now Route 9 exits.
-On August 17, 1971, the same switch occurred to the northbound roadway, the old one also became a collector-distributor road, though it rather served as a U.S. Route 9 ramp to connect to the northbound GSP as well as the New Jersey Turnpike.
+On September 18, 1969, a new exit 129 was opened; the remaining ramps were opened to traffic by early 1970.
+This replaced the existing interchange, and made it so that the New Jersey Turnpike had direct connections to both directions of the parkway and vice versa.
+On November 24, 1970, southbound parkway traffic from there south to the Raritan River was redirected onto a new roadway that lied in the median of the old one; the old carriageways were not demolished however, but rather became an exit onto US 9, effectively creating a collector-distributor road.
+This bypass effectively eliminated the two former exits; while these still exist, they are now exits on US 9.
+On August 17, 1971, the same switch occurred to the northbound roadway; the old one also became a collector-distributor road, though it rather served as a US 9 ramp to connect to the northbound GSP as well as the New Jersey Turnpike.

 An expansion of the Driscoll Bridge across the Raritan River was completed on September 2, 1971.
-Work then began on widening the Sayerville side and repairing and widening the existing part of the bridge deck, work was completed by beginning of 1972.
-On January 17, 1973, exit 127 was opened to Route 440 south.
+Work then began on widening the Sayerville side and repairing and widening the existing part of the bridge deck; work was completed by the beginning of 1972.
+On January 17, 1973, exit 127 was opened to serve Route 440 south.
 By June, the link to Route 440 north had opened.
 In May 1973, exit 98 was opened to northbound traffic.
-On July 3, 1973, the southbound exit 98 opened, completing the project. this exit replaced the preexisting exits 96, 97, and 97A, with the new exit featuring a right hand collector-distributor roadway combining the cloverleafs at exits 97 and 97A as well as the left-hand ramp at exits 97, which had its southbound ramp closed on July 1, 1973.
+On July 3, 1973, the southbound exit 98 opened, completing the project.
+This exit replaced the preexisting exits 96, 97, and 97A, with the new exit featuring a right hand collector-distributor roadway combining the cloverleafs at exits 97 and 97A as well as the left-hand ramp at exits 97, which had its southbound ramp closed on July 1, 1973.